-Hackers could have used Comcast’s X11 voice remote to spy on homes
+Hackers could have used Comcast’s XR11 voice remote to spy on homes

-Comcast’s Xfinity X11 remote—which features a much-touted voice control feature—had a security flaw that could have theoretically let a hacker use the device to bug your living room.
+Comcast’s Xfinity XR11 remote—which features a much-touted voice control feature—had a security flaw that could have theoretically let a hacker use the device to bug your living room.
 That scary scenario has been ended thanks to the Philadelphia-based cable giant’s fix of a vulnerability discovered by outside researchers.

 The flaw that the Boston- and Tel Aviv-based security firm Guardicore reported to Comcast would have let an attacker outside a target’s home silently install custom firmware on the remote that would force it to record audio surreptitiously and stream it back to the attacker.